deersheep330/WebDriverWrapper/README.md

 - __Get a (remote) driver runs on a remote node__

-The node name - node address mappings should be added into WebDriverWrapper so it can create the remote driver for you.
+The { node-name: node-address } mappings should be added into WebDriverWrapper so it can create the remote driver for you.

 ```java
 wrapper.addRemoteNode("remote-safari-on-mac", "http://192.168.30.40:4040/wd/hub");